alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Next in the series**: [Monads in C# (Part 3): The Reader Monad](https://alexyorke.github.io/2025/12/20/monads-in-c-sharp-part-3-the-reader-monad/)

 [^id]: In real systems, an identifier is often better modeled as a domain type (e.g., `UserId`) rather than a bare number.
 This post uses `string` at the boundary and parses to `int` to keep the example focused on `Result` composition.
+[^task-monad]: Technically, `Task<T>` violates some monad laws due to eager evaluation and result caching (e.g., the right identity law can fail if the task has already completed).
+However, for practical purposes in C#, treating `Task<T>` as monadic is useful for understanding async composition patterns.